 Using a moisture meter isn’t that hard; with a little help from this guide, you’ll get accurate results.
 To use a soil meter, you need to install it in the soil, wait for the results and then improve the soil moisture according to them.
 Let’s look at each of these steps in a bit more detail.

-As I told you guys earlier, a soil moisture meter for the plant comes with a reading box at one end while a metal probe at the other end.
+As I told you guys earlier, a soil moisture meter for the plant comes with a reading box at one end and a metal probe at the other end.
 The meter part tends to remain outside and is only for reading purposes.

 The main part that goes inside and detects moisture is the metal probe.
 It is in the form of a rod, and you have to insert it into the soil for moisture detection.
 So gently push the probe down into the soil so that 4/5 of it is inside the soil.
 Now here, sometimes you might get resistance; you can try removing and inserting it again.